ellenrpark/faymckinleybiomes/README.md

 # faymckinleybiomes

-GitHub repository to recreate the Fay and McKinley biomes from 2010-2024 (modified from Fay and McKinley, 2014).
+GitHub repository to recreate the Fay and McKinley biomes from 2010-2024 (modified from Fay and McKinley, 2014; original biomes can be downloaded [here](https://doi.pangaea.de/10.1594/PANGAEA.828650)).

+## Makig biomes
 Run make_biomes.py to download and recreate these biomes.

+**Notes:**
-User needs to specify output directory to download and store data files.
+- User needs to specify output directory to download and store data files.
+If not, data will be downloaded in current working directory.
+- Code creates directory /faymckinleybiomes/ where all data are downloaded.
+Below is the directory structure +-- faymckinleybiomes
+|   +-- data
+|   +-- figures
+|   +-- biomes_2010_<endyear>.nc

 ## Data sets
 This workflow downloads and uses the following data from the following sources: